ArthurEOrtiz/cafe-con-canela/README.md

 _Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen._ - [React Documentation](https://reactjs.org/docs/react-component.html)

+###### Main Components
 * Header - Contains title of the site.
 * Inventory Control - Parent Component and Class for controling the inventory components.
-* Inventory List - All items presented as easy read list.
+* Inventory List - All items presented as easy to read list.
-* Inventory Items - Individual items that will show on the List.
+* Inventory Items - Individual items on the List.
 On Click, show details, edit and consume product.
-* Add Invetory - On Click, changes the state of the main body from the Inventory List to a New Inventory Form
+* New Inventory Form
+* Submit New Invetory Button

+##### Control Components
+* Button - Toggle Inventory Control to add ticktes submit form